-In a constrained pseudorandom function (PRF), the holder of the master secret key can derive constrained keys with respect to a boolean circuit C. The constrained key can be used to evaluate the PRF on all inputs x for which C(x) = 1.
-In almost all existing constructions of constrained PRFs, the constrained key itself reveals its constraints.
-We introduce the concept of private constrained PRFs, which are constrained PRFs with the additional property that the constrained keys do not reveal their constraints.
-Our main notion of privacy captures the intuition that an adversary, given a constrained key for one of two circuits C_0 and C_1 , is unable to tell which circuit is associated with its key.
-As a primitive, private constrained PRFs have many natural applications in searchable symmetric encryption, deniable encryption, and more.
+In a constrained pseudorandom function (PRF), the master secret key can be used to derive constrained keys, where each constrained key k is constrained with respect to some Boolean circuit C. A constrained key k can be used to evaluate the PRF on all inputs x for which C(x) = 1.
+In almost all existing constrained PRF constructions, the constrained key k reveals its constraint C.

+In this paper we introduce the concept of private constrained PRFs, which are constrained PRFs with the additional property that a constrained key does not reveal its constraint.
+Our main notion of privacy captures the intuition that an adversary, given a constrained key kfor one of two circuits C_0 and C_1 , is unable to tell which circuit is associated with the key k.
+We show that constrained PRFs have natural applications to searchable symmetric encryption, cryptographic watermarking, and much more.